 Stress is the “wear and tear” our bodies experience as we adjust to our continually changing environment.
 It has physical and emotional effects on us and can create positive or negative feelings.
-As a positive influence, stress can help compel us to action; it can result in a new awareness and an exciting new perspective.
-As a negative influence, it can result in feelings of distrust, rejection, anger, and depression, which in turn can lead to health problems such as headaches, upset stomach, rashes, insomnia, ulcers, high blood pressure, heart disease, and stroke.
+As a positive influence, stress can help compel us to action; it can cause a new awareness and an exciting new perspective.
+As a negative influence, it can cause feelings of distrust, rejection, anger, and depression, which can lead to health problems such as headaches, upset stomach, rashes, insomnia, ulcers, high blood pressure, heart disease, and stroke.
 With the death of a loved one, the birth of a child, a job promotion, or a new relationship, we experience stress as we readjust our lives.
 In so adjusting to different circumstances, stress will help or hinder us depending on how we react to it.

 As we have seen, positive stress adds anticipation and excitement to life, and we all thrive under a certain amount of stress.
 Deadlines, competitions, confrontations, and even our frustrations and sorrows add depth and enrichment to our lives.
 Our goal is not to eliminate stress but to learn how to manage it and how to use it to help us.
-Insufficient stress acts as a depressant and may leave us feeling bored or dejected; on the other hand, excessive stress may leave us feeling “tied up in knots”.
+Insufficient stress acts as a depressant and may leave us feeling bored or dejected; excessive stress may leave us feeling “tied up in knots”.
 What we need to do is find the optimal level of stress that will individually motivate but not overwhelm each of us.

-The person who loves to arbitrate disputes and move from job site to job site would be stressed in a job which was stable and routine, whereas the person who thrives under stable conditions would very likely be stressed in a job where duties were highly varied.
-Also, our personal stress requirements and the amount which we can tolerate before we become distressed changes with our life-styles and our ages.
+The person who loves to arbitrate disputes and move from job site to job site would be stressed in a job that was stable and routine, whereas the person who thrives under stable conditions would very likely be stressed in a job where duties were highly varied.
+Also, our personal stress requirements and the amount which we can tolerate before we become distressed changes with our lifestyles and our ages.